Parking problems are one of the most frequent disputes among neighbours, but how would you feel about strangers parking on your drive?

 "But on private land like a driveway, it's a civil matter which means it's often a low priority for the police."

-This is private land so parking on someone's drive counts as trespass and the local authority should be the first port of call, according to the AA.
+This is private land so parking on someone's drive counts as trespassing and the local authority should be the first port of call, according to the AA.

 The police can get involved if the driver is threatening or intimidating, but if this is an ongoing problem, you may need to protect your land by putting up gates or parking posts.